Configuration

 • either via the zenohd command line option: --adminspace-permissions <[r|w|rw|none]>

-Then you can change elements of it’s configuration once it’s started, by sending put messages to its admin space.
+Then you can change elements of it’s configuration once it’s started, by sending PUT messages to its admin space.

 If one of the zenohd instances uses the REST plugin to expose Zenoh to HTTP requests, this can be done simply by sending such requests with tools such as curl.